-You must calculate more than just numbers.
-Citizenship and residence also factor into the decision.
+It’s important to calculate more than just numbers.
+Citizenship and residence should also be a factor in your decision making.

 US company structures are popular with US citizens and non-citizens alike.
 As crazy as it sounds, while it is anything but tax-friendly for US citizens, the United States remains a popular destination for foreign entrepreneurs.

 While it is not perfect in every way, from an operational and logistical standpoint, the US may be the best option for someone looking to run a business.
 US infrastructure is relatively solid, and there are still good reasons to have a US bank account.